steve-a-edwards/magical_readings_works/README.md

 This repository of texts is expected to move by the end of 2018.

-The skill is expected to be made generally available during June 2018.
+The skill has been made available initially to volunteers (July 2018).

 See the above web site for more details.